Monocular Vs Binocular: When You Should Use Them?

 Binocular has some cons.
 Its make is such that it is heavy making it less portable.
 Binocular takes up a lot of space in a pack that is unless they are relatively small and lowered hence impossible to hide in a pocket.
 Manufacturing and production of binocular incur extra costs hence they are relatively expensive.

 Monocular and binocular both have pros and cons so you can choose the right one depending on the use.
 If you are a hiker or an explorer, get a monocular.
-But if you are a hunter, switch to binoculars since your prey is in motion.
+But if you are a hunter, switch to binoculars since your prey is in motion, you should emphasis on binoculars, as an hunter, as you do on your insoles for hunting.
 A monocular is however not an alternative to a binocular since binoculars are more potent.

 I am Robert Redford, A hunting enthusiast and I have more than 7 years of hunting experience.
 I have created this blog in order to share my research and experience with those who love hunting and shooting so much.
 I devote most of the time creating research-based product recommended to you for an easy pick among multiple options.